 PRAZOSIN - ORAL

 USES: Prazosin is used with or without other medications to treat high blood pressure.
 Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.

 Prazosin belongs to a class of medications called alpha blockers.
 It works by relaxing and widening blood vessels so blood can flow more easily.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This drug may also be used to treat certain blood circulation disorders (Raynaud's phenomenon), as well as problems urinating due to an enlarged prostate (benign prostatic hyperplasia) or to help your body "pass," or get rid of, kidney stones through urination.
+This drug may also be used to treat certain blood circulation disorders (Raynaud's phenomenon).
+Prazosin may also be used to treat problems urinating due to an enlarged prostate (benign prostatic hyperplasia) or to help your body "pass," or get rid of, kidney stones through urination.

 HOW TO USE: Take this medication by mouth with or without food, usually two or three times daily or as directed by your doctor.
 If stomach upset occurs, take with food or milk.
 The dosage is based on your age, medical condition and response to therapy.

 Prazosin can occasionally cause sudden fainting after the first dose and anytime that your dose is increased.
 To reduce your risk of fainting, the first dose prescribed by your doctor will be the smallest dose available.
 You should take this first dose as you are going to bed.
 This will decrease the possibility of fainting.
 Your dose may be gradually increased.
 Take your first new dose at bedtime when your dose is increased unless directed otherwise by your doctor.